-The Zeedijk has turned very gay-friendly and new gay bars keep opening here, if that’s what you’re looking for.
-The Warmoesstraat used to be a bit dodgy, but has now some really wonderful shops with biological bread and such.
+The Zeedijk has turned very gay-friendly and new gay bars keep opening here if that’s what you’re looking for.
+The Warmoesstraat used to be a bit dodgy but has now some really wonderful shops with biological bread and such.
 There is a cool place where you can taste chocolate.

 Live music all night long

-At night, if you like live music, try the The Last Waterhole or blues café Maloe Melo or any of the live jazz bars in Amsterdam and finish the night off at Bourbon Street.
+At night, if you like live music, try The Last Waterhole or blues café Maloe Melo or any of the live jazz bars in Amsterdam and finish the night off at Bourbon Street.
 All of these are located near Leidseplein, have live music every night, are free of entrance, and are open every night, till late.
 Can’t go wrong there on any day of the week really.

 3. Things to do on Wednesday in Amsterdam

-From Nieuwmarkt or Waterlooplein, just walk to the Jewish Quarter and explore this area.
-A ticket sold at the Amsterdam Jewish Museum gets you also into the Children’s Museum, the Portuguese Synagogue and the Dutch Theatre.
+From Nieuwmarkt or Waterlooplein, just walk east, right into the heart of the Jewish Quarter A ticket sold at the Amsterdam Jewish Museum gets you also into the Children’s Museum, the Portuguese Synagogue and the Dutch Theatre.
 That’ll keep you busy for the morning.

 You can even go deeper into Amsterdam East.
 Either walk all the way up the Plantage Middenlaan, at the end of which you cross the water twice (pass the old gate) and there, the enormous building of the Tropical Museum appears.